 Any coffee machine, notwithstanding the make or model, may develop issues once in a while.
-This does not leave the espresso machine behind, leading to the question many people tend to ask, why is my espresso machine not working?
+This does not leave the espresso machine behind, leading to the question many people ask: Why is my espresso machine not working?
 There could be many reasons why your machine is not working, but if it’s a significant issue, you have to involve a specialist.
 If your machine breaks down, you don’t have to worry because it can be fixed no matter the problem.

 A simple reason like power disconnection can make your espresso machine not to work.
 Therefore, it is important not to get overworked, instead focus on troubleshooting measures to ascertain the real issue.
-Do not try anything ambitious before checking out the little details that may be the cause of your machine not working.
+Do not try anything ambitious before checking out the little details that may cause your machine not to work.
 Surprisingly, a good number of reasons why your espresso machine is not working can be solved easily without involving a technician.

 If you are an avid coffee lover, you will agree that nothing beats a freshly brewed, delicious coffee cup.
 However, it is worse when you have to forsake your cup of coffee because your espresso machine is not working.
 This could lead to the question, why is my espresso machine not working?

 There could be several reasons why your machine is not working which include: –

 If your power source is faulty, then it means your espresso machine will not work because it does not receive power.
 The primary power source could be the issue, meaning power is not being transmitted hence not received.